-2. Support of parameter combinations with M=1

-3. Support of rank 1-2

 4. Support R=1

-5. A list of supported combinations, each combination is { Max # of Tx ports in one report, Max # of resources and total # of Tx ports} across all CCs in a band when reported per band, and across all CCs in a band combination when reported per BC simultaneously with M=1 and R=1
+5. A list of supported combinations, each combination is { Max # of Tx ports in one report, Max # of resources and total # of Tx ports} across all CCs in a band when reported per band, and across all CCs in a band combination when reported per BC simultaneously and R=1